In France, Hamida Djandoubi was the victim of the last guillotine execution. Eugen Weidmann was the last to face such a date in public.

 It was also, apparently, an effective form of execution and social entertainment even as recently as the late 20th century.

 That’s right, the last execution by guillotine was carried out on Sept.
 10, 1977.
 That’s a whole five months after the first Star Wars movie debuted in theaters, and around the same time that kids around America were waiting to get their hands on a brand new Atari gaming system.

 The execution of Hamida Djandoubi served as the recipient of the last guillotine execution in France, with corporal punishment outlawed shortly afterward.
 Djandoubi was a Tunisian immigrant to France, who was found guilty of the kidnapping, torture, and murder of his girlfriend, French citizen Élisabeth Bousquet.
 Hamida Djandoubi was also guilty of the kidnapping of several other young girls and holding them in his home.

 He was sentenced to death in February of 1977 and appealed twice before ultimately learning that his sentence was being upheld.
-He was executed at 4:40 a.m. on Sept.
-10, in the courtyard of the Baumettes Prison in Marseille, the last person to be executed in the European Union before corporal punishment was outlawed.
+He was executed at 4:40 a.m. on September 10, in the courtyard of the Baumettes Prison in Marseille, the last person to be executed in the European Union before capital punishment was outlawed.

 Though Djandoubi’s execution was highly publicized, he was executed in relative privacy, due to laws imposed from the chaos of Eugen Weidmann’s execution.